WLII-DT

-WLII-DT (channel 11), branded on-air as TeleOnce, is a television station licensed to Caguas, Puerto Rico, serving the U.S. territory as an affiliate of Univision.
-Owned by Liberman Media Group, the station maintains studio facilities on Calle Carazo in Guaynabo, with additional studios at The Mall of San Juan.
+WLII-DT (channel 11), branded TeleOnce, is a Spanish-language independent television station licensed to Caguas, Puerto Rico, serving the U.S. territory.
+Owned by Liberman Media Group, the station maintains studio facilities on Calle Carazo in Guaynabo.
 Its transmitter is located near the Bosque Estatal de Carite mountain reserve.

 TeleOnce operates two satellite stations: WSUR-DT (channel 9) in Ponce and WOLE-DT (channel 12) in Aguadilla.

 History

 Telecadena Perez-Perry (1960–1981)

-In 1960, Rafael Perez Perry received authorization from the government to start WKBM-TV on May 23, broadcasting on channel 11, as part of his new 'Telecadena Perez-Perry' chain of television stations.
-Some of the shows that WKBM-TV aired during these years included:
+In 1960, Rafael Perez Perry received authorization from the government to start WKBM-TV on May 23, broadcasting on channel 11 of San Juan, named shortly after "Telecadena Perez Perry" (Telechain Perez-Perry).
+On April 22, 1960, WKBM-TV broadcasts officially began on channel 11 of San Juan.
+The transmissions of Telecadena Pérez Perry originated on channel 11 of San Juan, and its signal was broadcast by channels 8 of Guayama (W08AB-TV) and 9 of Ponce (WSUR-TV).
+On October 12, 1974, channel 44 of Aguadilla (WVEO) was inaugurated to improve coverage in western Puerto Rico.

+Some of the shows aired on WKBM-TV included: